Inca Trail Trek - Machu Picchu Picture

 Practical Information About The Inca Trail Trek

-The Inca Trail to Machu Picchu is one of the most awe-inspiring treks on the planet.
+The Inca Trail Hike is one of the most awe-inspiring treks on the planet.
 Why is the Inca Trail Peru so unique that even those who have never hiked a multi-day trek include it on their Peru itineraries?
 Why is the Inca Trail Peru booked out almost a year in advance?
 Why is the Inca Trail considered to be one of the best treks in the world?
 There are very few treks that can compete with The Inca Trail when it comes to amazing Inca archaeological sites, spectacular and varied terrain, and views that will leave you in awe and the destination, Machu Picchu - a designated wonder of the world.
 It is the unusual combination of stunning nature, high Andean mountains, and the original Inca stone path with giant steps that was used as an Andean highway centuries ago, all standing peacefully in the cloud forest.
-It is tough to compare the sheer sense of wonder and achievement from hiking the Inca Trail to Machu Picchu.
-Here is some practical information about, distances, the best time of year to hike Machu Picchu, altitude sickness and rekking elevations, temperatures, etc. to make your Inca Trail to Machu Picchu experience, the adventure of a lifetime.
+It is tough to compare the sheer sense of wonder and achievement from hiking the Inca Trail.
+Here is some practical information about, distances, the best time of year to hike Machu Picchu, altitude sickness and trekking elevations, temperatures, etc. to make your Inca Trail experience, the adventure of a lifetime.

 Inca Trail map